-The final aim of the treatments and therapies is focused on bringing the blood cell count to an average or near-normal level and also reducing the symptoms of APL disease.
+The final aim of the treatments and therapies is to bring the blood cell count to an average or near-normal level and also reducing the symptoms of APL disease.

-After the cancer is eradicated, the final step is to move the patient to the consolidation phase, which aims to prevent relapse.
-While studies have shown that patients who are entirely cured mostly don’t relapse, the first year after the end of treatment is considered crucial, as any rare cases of relapse happen during that time.
+After eradicating the cancer, the final step is to move the patient to the consolidation phase, which aims to prevent relapse.
+While studies have shown that patients who are entirely cured mostly don’t relapse; the first year after the end of treatment is considered crucial, as any rare cases of relapse happen during that time.

 Hope for treatment in the future